-The program fee remaining balance is due July 13, 2022 for both sessions.
+The program fee remaining balance is due early July for both sessions.
 This deadline is set by the University Bursar Office.
 Paying the remaining balance of the program fee is done in one transaction through your UChicago Student Portal, which is accessible during the summer term.
 Admitted students will receive detailed information about payment process and options.

 Hear from UChicago faculty and policy practitioners on how they use data to make policy impacts in their professional and academic work.
 Topics ranging from energy, education, international development, healthcare, finance and more.

 Meet diverse members of the UChicago Community such as university alumni, current graduate students, staff, and community partners.
 These spaces for you and a small group of DPSS peers are to hear community stories and gain insights to working and studying in the career field and graduate school.